grammyjs/website/site/docs/hosting/vps.md

 This command will generate a public and private key of the type and format you want for GitHub and GitLab.
 You can also specify a custom key name if you wish.
-Note that you should skip the fingerprint generation step (just press `Enter`).

 Next, send the **public** key to the server: